4rji/ccdclab/README.md

 In the example above, you will see the machines on the server at localhost:600.
 By using the govc tool, we can retrieve information about each machine.

-TInstructions for Managing Machines on localhost:600

-This guide will help you understand how to manage virtual machines on the server at localhost:600 using the govc tool.
-Machine Status Indicators
+This guide will help you understand how to manage virtual machines on the server at localhost:600 Machine Status Indicators

     White Background: The machine is OFF.